f8n/fnd-protocol/docs/FNDNFTMarket.md

 Place a bid in an auction.
 A bidder may place a bid which is at least the value defined by `getMinBidAmount`.
 If this is the first bid on the auction, the countdown will begin.
 If there is already an outstanding bid, the previous bidder will be refunded at this time and if the bid is placed in the final moments of the auction, the countdown may be extended.

-*This API is deprecated and will be removed in the future, `placeBidOf` should be used instead.*
+*This API is deprecated and will be removed in the future, `placeBidV2` should be used instead.*

 #### Parameters